 THE GENDER OF THE NARRATOR

-The Erl-King’s gender is not very important to the narrator.
-Commentators have assumed the narrator is female.
+The Erl-King’s gender is unimportant to the narrator.
+Commentators generally assume the narrator is female.
 For example, Marina Warner calls our narrator-guide ‘the heroine’, because she embodies femme-coded characteristics.
-This is a fair conclusion because this story is clearly a critique of prison-like matrimony.
+This is a fair conclusion because The Erl-King is clearly a critique of prison-like matrimony.
 Doves settle on the Erl-King and those rings around their necks are ‘wedding rings’.

 There are other intertextual clues that tell us the narrator is female.
 The Erl-King keeps other femme-coded characters in cages and captures this narrator.
 We traditionally associate birds and cages with femme-coded characters, no doubt about that.
 (And no story stands in isolation from its cultural context, etcetera.)